The Diary of a Young Girl: Format

-Anne's already budding literary ambitions were galvanized on 29 March 1944 when she heard a London radio broadcast made by the exiled Dutch Minister for Education, Art, and Science, Gerrit Bolkestein, calling for the preservation of "ordinary documents – a diary, letters ... simple everyday material" to create an archive for posterity as testimony to the suffering of civilians during the Nazi occupation.
-On 20 May 1944, she notes that she started re-drafting her diary with future readers in mind.
-She expanded entries and standardized them by addressing all of them to Kitty, clarified situations, prepared a list of pseudonyms, and cut scenes she thought would be of little interest or too intimate for general consumption.
-By the time she started the second existing volume, she was writing only to Kitty.
+Anne's literary ambitions were galvanized on 29 March 1944 when she heard a London radio broadcast made by the exiled Dutch Minister for Education, Art, and Science, Gerrit Bolkestein, calling for the preservation of "ordinary documents – a diary, letters ... simple everyday material" to create an archive for posterity as testimony to the suffering of civilians during the Nazi occupation.
+On 20 May 1944, she considers the prospect of writing a book based on her experiences once the war is over, and notes that she has started re-drafting her diary with future readers or archivists in mind.
+In her redraft, she standardizes entries by addressing all but the first few made in June 1942 to 'Kitty', expanding and clarifying situations, and excluding material she reconsidered as inconsequential, insignificant or too intimate for general consumption, and drafts a list of pseudonyms for those most frequently mentioned.